PosteruOle/facial_expression_recognition/README.md

 ## The structure of the repository
 Repository contains the following items.
 Every single one of them is listed and briefly explained below:

-- datasets.zip - extract that zip into current directory to get necessary datasets to work with
+- datasets.zip - extract this zip file into your current directory in order to get necessary datasets;

 - preprocessing_functions.ipynb - contains necessary functions we used to process datasets we are working with;